Phosphorus: What is it?

 Total Phosphorus:

-- Total Phosphorus (TP), as its name implies, is a measurement that includes all forms of phosphorus (reactive, condensed, and organic).
+- Total Phosphorus (TP), as its name implies, is a measurement that includes all forms of phosphorus (dissolved and particulate, organic and inorganic).

 - TP is the unit of measurement used in the TMDL.